.

 Music Nerd Stuff:

 I was raised in and around the music industry and musical theater.
-As a member of All Souls’ Music Ministry, I sang (and played bodhran, darbouka and washboard) with the old-timey Angel Band and before that I was a member of the Glide Ensemble (many years ago) at Glide Church in San Francisco.
-As a teen and in my early 20s I developed a love for Irish and English folk music through many years of working Renaissance Faire in Northern and Southern California.
+As a member of All Souls’ Music Ministry, I sang (and played bodhran, darbouka and washboard) with the old-timey Angel Band and before that I was a member of the Glide Ensemble (many years ago), a gospel choir at Glide Church in San Francisco.
+As a teen and in my early 20s I developed a love for Irish and English folk music through many years of working Renaissance Faires in Northern and Southern California.
 I still sing and play music when I get the chance.

 Some Great Books: